 If that is what you are having in your mind, this post will change it.
 I am going to show you how to make compost right at home in detailed steps.
 Thus, by the end of it, you can create your own fertile compost at home (or at least have a few basic knowledge about it).

-The first thing you want to do is finding a right spot for your compost bin.
-It must be an open air area with lots of sunshine and fresh air.
+The first thing you want to do is finding the right spot for your compost bin.
+It must be an open area with lots of sunshine and fresh air.
 The heat will help promotes the bacterial activities, thus speeding up the decomposition.

 You can place it in anywhere in your garden, just make sure the compost has direct contact with the ground.
 This will help drive away the excessive moist that build up from the process.
 And keep the bin in proper condition.

 Also, isolate the surrounding area and make sure there are no weeds or vines next to it.
 They will try to steal your compost nutrient.
 When you have had a certain place in mind, it’s time to move to the next step.

 Well, there are many options for your compost bin.
 For the most simple one, you can go for a plastic bin.
 You can use an old used trash container or purchase a new one.
 This option is cheaper and works quite well.
 But the sealed plastic container also prevent the air from escape which eventually causes awful smells.